bas-acoustics/fsz242/README.md

 British Antarctic Survey, Natural Environment Research Council, a part of UK Research and Innovation.

-This work was supported by the Antarctic Wildlife Research Fund and the Natural Environment Research Council grant NE/N012070/1.
+This work was supported by the Natural Environment Research Council grant NE/N012070/1.